-My research and research led teaching focuses on human molecular immunology and molecular genetics specialising on the roles of the human immune system in autoimmune disease and cancer.
-I am the course organiser of the MSc in Medical Molecular Biology with Genetics program, primary deliverer of a number of Undergradute and postgraduate modules, and superviser of research projects associated with the School of Medical Sciences PhD, MRes, MSc and Masters degree programs.
+My research and research-led teaching focus on human molecular immunology and molecular genetics specialising on the roles of the human immune system in autoimmune disease and cancer.
+I am the course organiser of the MSc in Medical Molecular Biology with Genetics program, primary deliverer of a number of undergraduate and postgraduate modules and supervisor of research projects associated with the School of Medical Sciences PhD, MRes, MSc and Masters degree programs.

 Course Director MSc in Medical Molecular Biology with Genetics